Why store salt?

 gives an extra punch of saltiness when sprinkled on food.
 But you really won’t notice any difference if you are mixing into a recipe where it will dissolve into the food.

 Not all kosher salt is certified kosher.
 Kosher style means that it has the composition and texture of kosher salt.
-When it’s kosher-certified that means that the production facility itself inspected by rabbis and the final product has their approval.
+When it’s certified Kosher that means that the production facility itself is inspected by rabbis and the final product has their approval.

 Sea Salt